What is the mission of Saint Paul Conservatory for Performing Artists?

 How does SPCPA work with students who must miss an extended period of school for an outside arts experience?

 Students must complete a Predicted Extended Arts Absence Contract.
 Students work with arts and academic instructors to determine what requirements must be met during and after an absence due to an outside arts experience.

 While it is a part of our mission to work with students who must miss extended time for performances, it is most important for students to take responsibility to complete the agreed-upon work in a timely manner.

 Students must see their Dean/Counselor to obtain a Predicted Extended Arts Contract.

 Are SPCPA arts instructors fully licensed teachers?

-Though arts instructors are working professional artists, each arts instructor employed by SPCPA is licensed by the Minnesota Board of Teaching.
-Most arts instructors are working under a limited license.
+Every arts instructor employed by SPCPA is licensed by the Minnesota Board of Teaching.
+Because all our arts instructors are working professional artists, most arts instructors are working under a limited license.

 For arts classes and programming, who should I contact if I have a question?

 The point of contact for any question about a particular course is the instructor.
 For questions about overall programming for a particular discipline (i.e. dance, theatre, or music), contact the appropriate department chair.